exploratory-io/book/tutorials/quick-start.md

 ### K-means Clustering

 Now as you might have noticed though, most of the data are gathered around 0 for both the departure and the arrival delays.
-Maybe the linear relationship might be different depends on the range of the delay times.
+And the linear relationship between the two measures could be different depends on the range of the delay times.

 So we can group the flights based on the arrival and departure delay times.
 If you want to group the data automatically based on the two or more measures, you can use one of the clustering algorithms called 'K-means'.